limine-bootloader/limine/CONFIG.md

 * `randomize_memory` - Alias of `randomise_memory`.
 * `hash_mismatch_panic` - If set to `no`, do not panic if there is a hash mismatch for a file, but print a warning instead.
-Forced to `yes` when Secure Boot is active.
+Forced to `yes` when Secure Boot is active and a config hash is enrolled.
 * `measured_boot` - If set to `yes`, opt in to measured boot.
-Forced to `yes` when Secure Boot is active, and forced back to `no` if the firmware does not expose a TPM 2.0/CC measurement interface.
+Forced to `yes` when Secure Boot is active and a config hash is enrolled, and forced back to `no` if the firmware does not expose a TPM 2.0/CC measurement interface.
 See [USAGE.md](USAGE.md#measured-boot).
 * `firmware_logo` - If set to `yes`, restore the OEM firmware boot logo upon handoff to the OS, instead of leaving a blank screen, by clearing the